chickencuber/PicVim/README.md

 ### ⚠️  Important Notes:
 - 🚫 **Not a replacement for `image.nvim`:** This plugin can't render images in `README.md` files.
 - 🔧 **Early Development:** This is a work in progress, so expect some bugs.
 Contributions are welcome!
+- 🚫 **Only support for kitty for now:** Only supports kitty graphics but will soon support ueberzugpp too.

 ---